CALL NOW

 However, you may still be injured by your seat belt in a low-speed crash — particularly if you are not wearing your belt properly or if you have a defective belt.

-Injuries That May Be Caused By Seat Belts
+Injuries That May Be Caused by Seat Belts

 Injuries that result from seat belts during a car accident tend to affect the areas where the seat belt hits, such as the shoulders and lap.
 Unfortunately, a severe crash may lead to more devastating injuries, such as internal damage.
 Some types of seat belt injuries which may result during a vehicle accident include: